Early Life and Education of Willie Nelson: A Complete Timeline

 1963: Marriage to Shirley Collie

-1971: Divorced Shirley Collie and married Connie Koepke
+1971: Divorced Shirley Collie; Married Connie Koepke

 1972: Move to Austin, Texas

-1974: Arrested for Marijuana Possession in Dallas
+1974: First Arrest for Marijuana Possession

-1977: Arrested for Marijuana Possession in the Bahamas
+1977: Arrested for Marijuana Possession in The Bahamas

 1978: Introduced to Price Waterhouse

-1980: IRS Disallowed Tax Deductions
+1980: IRS Disallowed Deductions

 1981: Lung Collapsed in Hawaii

-1981: IRS Disallowed Tax Deductions
+1981: IRS Disallowed Deductions

-1982: IRS Disallowed Tax Deductions
+1982: IRS Disallowed Deductions

 1983: Nelson gifts his braids to Waylon Jennings